Dianema

-Dianema is a small genus of freshwater catfish in the Callichthyinae subfamily of the armored catfish family.
-The type species for this genus is Dianema longibarbis.
-The name is derived from the Greek di, meaning "two", and nema, meaning "filament".
+Dianema is a small genus of is a genus of freshwater ray-finned fish belonging to the family Callichthyidae and the subfamily Callichthyinae, the armored catfishes.
+Dianema was first formally recorded as a genus name in a meeting abtract in 1871 but no formally described species was named until Edward Drinker Cope described the type species, Dianema longibarbis, by monotypy the following year.
+The genus name is derived from the Greek di, meaning "two", and nema, meaning "filament", an allusion to the two long barbels on the maxilla.
 The two species of Dianema share approximately the same distribution, and are found in the Amazon River and lower courses of its tributaries.
 Dianema species have the habit of swimming midwater, as opposed to the bottom as in most callichthyids.

 Species

-There are currently two described species in this genus:
+Dianema contains the following valid species: